coleoguy/holocentric/README.md

+This repository contains all data and scripts necessary for reproducing the paper: Holocentric and monocentric chromosomes evolve at equal rates

 Phylogenies are drawn from:
 Church, S.H., Donoughe, S., de Medeiros, B.A. and Extavour, C.G., 2019.
 Insect egg size and shape evolve with ecology but not developmental rate.
 Nature, 571(7763), pp.58-62.